fegaras/DIQL/README.md

 ## Data model

 DIQL queries can work on both distributed and regular Scala collections using the same syntax.
-Distributed collections are immutable homogeneous collections of data distributed across the compute nodes of a cluster.
-They are supported on various distributed platforms under different
-names: RDDs in Spark, and DataSets in Flink, and TypedPipes in Scalding.
+A distributed collection (called a DataBag) is an immutable homogeneous collection of data distributed across the worker nodes of a cluster.
+They are supported on various distributed platforms under different names: RDDs in Spark, and DataSets in Flink, and TypedPipes in Scalding.
 The generator and aggregation domains in DIQL queries must conform to the types DataBag, Traversable, or Array, where a DataBag is an RDD class in Spark, a DataSet class in Flink, or a TypedPipe class in Scalding.
 That is, these domains must be collections of type T that satisfies `T <: DataBag[_]`, `T <: Traversable[_]`, or `T <: Array[_]`.

 ## Query syntax: